Create a Website Account - Manage notification subscriptions, save form progress and more.

-Clean newspapers, magazines, & catalogs, junk mail, envelopes (plastic windows okay), phone books, hardback & paperback books, office paper (writing, copy, computer, letterhead, NCR), cardstock/greeting cards, paper bags, paperboard boxes (cereal, frozen food, shoe, etc.), corrugated cardboard, milk, juice, and ice cream cartons and boxes, bottles & jugs (milk, water, detergent, salad dressing, cooking oil, shampoo, spray products, etc.), wide-mouth containers (margarine, yogurt, peanut butter, etc.), disposable plastic cups, plastic toys, plastic lawn furniture, plastic coolers, plastic buckets, trash cans, laundry baskets, flower & nursery pots, aluminum & steel/tin cans (drink, food, & pet food), EMPTY aerosol cans (except pesticide and spray paint), aluminum foil, aluminum foil bake ware, glass, food, & beverage bottles & jars (any color)
+Clean newspapers, magazines, and catalogs, junk mail, envelopes (plastic windows okay), phone books, hardback and paperback books, office paper (writing, copy, computer, letterhead, NCR), cardstock/greeting cards, paper bags, paperboard boxes (cereal, frozen food, shoe, etc.), corrugated cardboard, milk, juice, and ice cream cartons and boxes; bottles and jugs (milk, water, detergent, salad dressing, cooking oil, shampoo, spray products, etc.), wide-mouth containers (margarine, yogurt, peanut butter, etc.), disposable plastic cups, plastic toys, plastic lawn furniture, plastic coolers, plastic buckets, trash cans, laundry baskets, flower and nursery pots, aluminum and steel/tin cans (drink, food, and pet food), EMPTY aerosol cans (except pesticide and spray paint), aluminum foil, aluminum foil bakeware, glass, food, and beverage bottles and jars (any color)

 Show All Answers

-Please contact your trash collector for the pick up day of your address.
-Most residents will continue with the same collection day as previously.
+Please contact your trash collector for the pickup day of your address.
 The residential trash collectors in Harford County are:

 Note: Harford County licenses, but does not endorse, trash collectors.
 If you encounter a firm not on the list above, please contact Harford County’s Solid Waste Management at 410-638-3637.

-Recycling is picked up at curbside by your trash collector and brought to the Harford County Recycling Transfer Station located at the Harford Waste Disposal Center where they are loaded onto tractor trailers and transported to a processing facility in Baltimore County.
+Recycling is picked up at curbside by your trash collector and brought to the Harford County Recycling Transfer Station at the Harford Waste Disposal Center, where they are loaded onto tractor trailers and transported to a processing facility in Baltimore County.
 The segregated material is then sent to secondary market vendors who process the material into re-usable products.
 Plastic is used to manufacture new containers, carpeting, and fleece clothing.
 Paper is used to make newsprint.
 Cardboard is used to make new cardboard and other packaging material.
 Glass is used to make new glass containers and fiberglass insulation.
 Aluminum cans are used to make new aluminum cans.
 Tin cans are used to make new steel products.

 Maryland law requires that all apartment and condominium communities with 10 or more units provide a recycling program for residents.
-For more information, please contact the Office of Recycling at 410-638-3417 or email email@example.com.
+For more information, please contact the Office of Recycling at 410-638-3417 or firstname.lastname@example.org.

-Your trash collector is also picking up your recycling.
-Phone numbers of the major trash collectors in the County are:
+Your trash collector also picks up your recycling.
+Residential trash collectors in Harford County are:

 Note: Harford County licenses, but does not endorse, trash collectors.
 If you encounter a firm not on the list above, please contact Harford County's Solid Waste Management at 410-638-3637.

-Also accepted for recycling at the Disposal Center are clothing and textiles, computers, scrap metal, motor oil and antifreeze, ink jet cartridges, used propane cylinders, and wet cell batteries.
+Recyclable materials can be dropped off at Harford Waste Disposal Center at Scarboro Landfill, 3241 Scarboro Road Street, MD 21154.
+They accept all recyclable materials free of charge, Monday through Saturday, 7 a.m. to 3 p.m.
+Also accepted for recycling at HWDC are clothing and textiles, computers, scrap metal, motor oil and antifreeze, ink cartridges, used propane cylinders, and wet cell batteries.

 Coroplast (corrugated polypropylene) signs are not accepted for single stream recycling and should be disposed with the trash.